mmakino/RPS-Multiplayer/README.md

 ### Overview
 Online multi-player Rock-Paper-Scissors game written in javascript.
 Firebase is used in the backend to help sync inputs and display of multiple users.
 * https://mmakino.github.io/RPS-Multiplayer/
+* No longer functional due to the firebase policy change

 ### Tools Used
 * Firebase